ihgalis/TweetScraper/README.md

 If you want to debug your container just delete the -d from your command and see it's output in your console.

+# Usage with Docker (automatic) #
+I have created a couple of automatisms which allow you to make bulk searches and save the results to your desired destination.
+Nothing has to be started directly inside of a container!

+1. Build the template image (Docker Node)

+        cd /to/your/project/
+        docker build -t tweetscraper_alpine .

+2. Start your scraping job (Docker Node)

+        python tweetscraper_bootstrap.py -h
+* The most basic search is to use your own keyword combinations

+        python tweetscraper_bootstrap.py \
+        -v \                            # verbose mode
+        -n my_own_twitter_scrape \      # container name (part of it)
+        -q "nasa filter:links" \        # search for "nasa" related tweets but only with links containing -vol /path/to/hose/src          # docker volume binding

+* Search for keywords within multiple large german cities

+        python tweetscraper_bootstrap.py \
+        -v \                            # verbose mode
+        -n keyword_large_de_city \      # container name (part of it)
+        --querymode near_xl_de_city \   # indicates the type of search (multiple large cities in germany) -k keyword \                    # the keyword you want to search for -vol /path/to/src/on/host       # docker volume binding

+What will hapen now is that there will be started a couple of docker containers which will be automatically be deleted after they finish their work.
+All crawlers will be started with the necessary parameters without you having to interfere with them.

+You can also use **-k** multiple times to use **more keywords**.

 # Acknowledgement #
 Keeping the crawler up to date requires continuous efforts, we thank all the [contributors](https://github.com/jonbakerfish/TweetScraper/graphs/contributors) for their valuable work.

+And thank you [Daniel Guerra](https://hub.docker.com/r/danielguerra/alpine-scrapy/) for the base docker image with alpine I found to be useful for this project.

 # License #
 TweetScraper is released under the [GNU GENERAL PUBLIC LICENSE, Version 2](https://github.com/jonbakerfish/TweetScraper/blob/master/LICENSE)